4 Reasons to Earn a Music Degree

 1. Elevate Your Skill

 When you want to learn how to cover songs, you go to YouTube and check it out.
-That works great, it's fast, and is very simple.
+This is one case where YouTube works great.
+It's fast, and is very simple.

 What about if you want to learn about music theory in-depth?
 Sure, you could find a how-to video, but what if you have questions?